Are you planning on exploring the temples and ruins in Siem Reap?

 This led the Cambodian people to believe that this was a place for funerals.

-The temple comprises of two enclosures and a pyramid.
+The temple consists of two enclosures and a pyramid.

 Each enclosure features 4 gateway entrances.

-There are also three big towers standing in line on the north-south direction and two small towers aligned one level below.
+There are also three big towers standing in line in the north-south direction and two small towers aligned one level below.

 25. Prasat Kravan